hnjm/sharp-chat/Protocol-draft.md

         <td>If successful the current version will be returned.
 If unsuccessful the latest supported version should be returned which the client could use to decide to either disconnect or reattempt to upgrade</td>
     </tr>
 </table>

+## Timestamp, documented belows

+Timestamp, documented belows in Sock Chat are seconds elapsed since a certain date.
+Starting with Sock Chat V2 the epoch for the timestamp (documented below)s is different.
+Under Sock Chat V1 timestamp (documented below)s are regular Unix Epoch timestamp (documented below)s where `0` is `1970-01-01 00:00:00 UTC`.
+Starting with Sock Chat V2 the epoch has been moved to `2019-01-01 00:00:00 UTC`.
+In order to convert a Sock Chat V2 timestamp (documented below) to a Unix timestamp (documented below) add `1546300800` to it.
+Sock Chat V2 will realistically never serve messages that predate 2019.

 ## User Permission String
 The User Permission String consists out of five (5) parts concatenated by a space operator, indentified in most languages as the escape sequence <code> </code> and defined as the ASCII character `0x20`.